ahmad-crossplatform/XamarinFormsPageFactoryPOC/README.md

 ```
 If the property has no attributes then the `PageFactory` should ignore it .

-- **Reusable Controls**
-If you have special controls that can be reused it is recommended to have them designed before applying the page factory approach.
-For example if you have a control that shows the required validation error , then this can be reused easily .

 ## Applying the `PageFactory` concept
 Have a look at our repository and you will see there are two Projects ``ComplaintApp`` and ``ComplaintAppPageFactory`` .